 A technique for placing a digital data sequence on a carrier signal for subsequent transmission through a channel.

 The Cisco IPICS dispatcher is responsible for setting up the VTG templates, activating the VTGs to begin conferences, and adding and/or removing participants in VTG templates and active VTGs.
-The dispatcher also monitors the active VTGs and events, can mute and unmute PMC users, as necessary, and manages policies, which activate/deactivate VTGs based on specific criteria and designated intervals.
-Policy management activities include create/modify/delete policies, view policies, execute policies, and activate privileges.
+The dispatcher also monitors the active VTGs and events, can mute and unmute users, as necessary, and sets up system policies.

 digital service zero (0).
 Single timeslot on a DS1 (also known as T1) digital interface—that is, a 64-kbps, synchronous, full-duplex data channel, typically used for a single voice connection on a PBX.

 A trunking system feature that allows multiple radios to be placed upon a specific talk group without manual manipulation of the programming of the radios.
 Dynamic regrouping is initiated through a system control console and transmitted to the radio via the trunking systems control channel.